+For initial therapy, all of the following:
-- For initial therapy, all of the following: - Diagnosis of late-onset Pompe disease as confirmed by one of the following: - Absence or deficiency (< 40% of the lab specific normal mean) acid alpha-glucosidase deficiency (GAA) activity in lymphocytes, fibroblasts or muscle; or - Molecular genetic testing for deletion or mutations in the GAA gene

-- Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - Provider attests that the patient is not improving on their current enzyme replacement therapy (ERT) (e.g. Lumizyme, Nexviazyme) for the treatment of late-onset Pompe disease and this therapy will be stopped; and - o Patient weighs ≥ 40kg; and - o Prescribed in combination with oral Opfolda (miglustat); and - Dosing is in accordance with the United States Food and Drug Administration approved labeling; and

-- o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with Pombiliti therapy; and - o Patient has experienced a positive clinical response to Pombiliti plus Opfolda therapy (e.g., improved respiratory/cardiac function, improved endurance, etc.); and - Continues to be prescribed in combination with Opfolda (miglustat); and - o Dosing is in accordance with the United States Food and Drug Administration approved labeling; and - o Reauthorization will be for no more than 12 months
+- o Diagnosis of late-onset Pompe disease as confirmed by one of the following: - Absence or deficiency (< 40% of the lab specific normal mean) of acid alpha-glucosidase (GAA) activity in lymphocytes, fibroblasts, or muscle; or - § Molecular genetic testing for deletion or mutations in the GAA gene and - Presence of clinical signs and symptoms of the disease (e.g., cardiac hypertrophy, respiratory distress, skeletal muscle weakness, etc.); and - o Provider attests that the patient is not improving on their current enzyme replacement therapy (ERT) (e.g., Lumizyme, Nexviazyme) for the treatment of late-onset Pompe disease and this therapy will be stopped; and - o Patient weighs ≥ 40kg; and - Prescribed in combination with oral Opfolda (miglustat); and - o Dosing is in accordance with the U.S. FDA approved labeling; and - o Initial authorization will be for no more than 12 months - For continuation of therapy, all of the following: - o Patient has previously received treatment with Pombiliti therapy; and - Patient has experienced a positive clinical response to Pombiliti plus Opfolda therapy (e.g., improved respiratory/cardiac function, improved endurance, etc.); - o Continues to be prescribed in combination with Opfolda (miglustat); and - o Dosing is in accordance with the U.S. FDA approved labeling; and - o Reauthorization will be for no more than 12 months